snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h3>Enabling the new event stream</h3>

-In order to emit a stream of PII events the stream needs to exist for some configurations (e.g. Kinesis) and you will need to configure it in two places.
-This is covered in detail in the [upgrading](#upgrading) section below.
+In order to emit a stream of PII events the stream needs to exist for some configurations (e.g. Kinesis), and you will need to configure the stream in two separate places.

+This is all covered in detail in the [upgrading](#upgrading) section below.

 <h3>Using the new event stream</h3>